Malcolm Slaney

 Mathematica as much as I used to, I still believe that

-are a good way to publish scientific results.
-These ideas
+intelligent documents are a good way to publish scientific

 KBSP